aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 # Discussion

-Our results yield observational evidence in support the species recognition hypothesis for plumage sexual dimorphism in true thrushes.
-We found that the odds of plumage sexual dimorphism are much greater for _Turdus_ thrush species that have full or partial migration rather than no migration, have relatively short breeding seasons, and are in sympatry with many other congeneric species (Table 1,2).
-Further, we determined that sympatric species have distinguishable plumage coloration differences from one when measuring plumage appearance from the avian visual perspective (Supplementary Figure 1).
+Our results provide correlative evidence in support of the species recognition hypothesis for plumage sexual dimorphism in true thrushes.
+We used a receptor-noise limited model of _Turdus merula_ vision [@vorobyev1998; @hart2000] to measure avian-perceivable visual contrast of plumage colours and found that the odds of plumage sexual dimorphism are much greater for _Turdus_ thrush species that have full or partial migration rather than no migration, have relatively short breeding seasons, and are in sympatry with many other true thrush species (Table 1,2).
 Our results align with broader comparative studies of plumage sexual dimorphism where strong associations between migratory behavior [@dale2015] and  sympatry [@cooney2017] were found among many species of different passerine families.

+ Further, we determined that sympatric _Turdus_ species have distinguishable plumage coloration differences from one another when measuring plumage appearance from the avian visual perspective (Fig. S1).
+Therefore, plumage sexual dichromatism may have evolved to facilitate species recognition in species breeding under high sympatry with other true thrushes.
+However, we cannot directly determine if changes in species' plumage sexual dimorphism occurred before, after or during periods of sympatry with other _Turdus_ species.
+Previous studies have found that closely-related sympatric species tend to have more similar plumage appearance than expected if plumage colouration had evolved to facilitate species recognition via reproductive character displacement [@simpson2020; @miller2019].
+The potential lack of major plumage color divergence among closely-related sympatric species may be attributable to constraints imposed by a shared light environment on colour signal efficiency [@mcnaught2002], or similar natural selection pressures (e.g., predators, parasites, and weather).
+Generally, despite greater similarity in plumage appearance in comparison to allopatric species, closely-related sympatric species can still have substantially different and biologically-relevant differences in achromatic or chromatic interspecific visual contrast of plumage patches when measuring plumage coloration differences from the avian visual perspective (as we have found in our analyses).

  Our study does not consider differences in song, an important behavioral trait also used in avian mate choice and recognition [@qvarnstrom2006; @freeman2017].
 However, because plumage coloration is more static than song, it is likely a more reliable signal for species recognition under many circumstances, especially in breeding range locations where closely-related heterospecifics are in high sympatry [@emlen1975; @baker1990; @uy2009].

- Other studies have found that closely-related species tend to have more similar plumage appearance than expected if plumage coloration had evolved to facilitate species recognition via reproductive character displacement [@simpson2020; @miller2019], and attribute the lack of major plumage color divergence in sympatric species to constraints of a shared light environment [@mcnaught2002].
-Greater similarity in appearance between highly sympatric closely-related heterospecifics versus allopatric heterospecifics is expected assuming sympatric species share similar light environment constraints and natural selection pressures (e.g., predators, parasites, and weather).
-Despite greater similarity in plumage appearance in comparison to allopatric species, closely-related sympatric species can still have substantially different achromatic or chromatic plumage appearances when measuring plumage coloration differences from the avian visual perspective as we have in our analyses.

-  accounting for avian vision and differences in achromatic and chromatic differences in plumage appearance
+Future comparative studies of _Turdus_ thrush signaling traits should test for interspecific song divergence [@oblanca2012], especially in populations under high sympatry with other Turdus species.

 # Conclusions
+Ecological conditions that limit the time to find a viable mate or increase the difficulty in doing so likely promote the evolution of plumage sexual dimorphism in birds.
 # Acknowledgements

 # References